-When the Player has rings and bumps into an enemy or other hazard, such as spikes or a field of lava, they are flung backwards.
+When the Player has rings and collides into a Badnik (while uncurled) or other hazard, such as spikes or a field of lava, they are flung backwards and lose their rings.
 During this special hurt state, their physics behave quite differently.

-Their Y speed is set to -4 at the moment of impact, and their X speed is set to 2 times a, where a is the sign of the Player's X Position minus the hazard in question's X Position.
+Y Speed is set to hurt_y_force at the moment of impact, and X Speed is set to hurt_x_force times a, where a is the sign of the Player's X Position minus the hazard in question's X Position.
 If a would be 0, it defaults to 1 so that the Player can never be flung straight upward.
 The direction their sprite is facing, however, does not change.

 Note: The above is true even for being hurt by large lava fields and long rows of spikes (both of which are triggered by object hitboxes).
-The direction the Player is flung is always based on which side of the centre of the hazard they're on.
+The direction the Player is flung is always based on which side of the hazard's X Position they're on.

 Even if the harmful object is above the Player, their Y Speed is set to -4.
-If the object is solid, like spikes, they'll detect the collision in the next step and Y speed will be set to 0.
+If the object is above and is solid, like spikes, they'll detect the ceiling collision in the next step and Y Speed will be set to 0.
 This results in the Player appearing to just fall away from the hazard.

 While in the hurt state, the Player does not react to controller input.
-Also, gravity is changed from 0.21875 (the normal value) to 0.1875 until they land.
-When they do land, their X Speed is set to 0, so that they stop dead.
-Also, they enter into an invulnerability state which lasts for 120 frames (0x78).
+Also, Gravity is changed from the normal value to hurt_gravity_force until they land.
+When they do land, their X Speed is set to 0, so that they stop completely.